List of JKT48 members

 JKT48's second generation members (then still audition finalists) were introduced on 14 October 2012 at fX Sudirman, Central Jakarta, Jakarta.

 JKT48 is an Indonesian girl group formed in 2011 as a sister group of the Japanese idol group AKB48.
 Since 2021, members are selected through auditions in Jakarta, Indonesia.
 Among the members are Trainees who serve as understudies for the main members.
 Those who leave the group on amiable terms are considered "graduates" and given a last theater show, sometimes accompanied with either a special graduation show or concert.

-On 11 January 2021, it was announced that the group would forcibly mass-graduate 26 of its members as it was hit by crisis caused by the COVID-19 pandemic and government-imposed large-scale social restrictions.
+On 11 January 2021, it was announced that the group would forcibly mass-graduate 26 of its members as it was hit by a crisis caused by the COVID-19 pandemic and government-imposed large-scale social restrictions.
 They officially left the group in mid-March 2021.

 Most of the group's members are Indonesians, however there have been some Japanese in the group, as well as a Malaysian and an Australian.
 Non-Indonesian members are denoted with a flag before their name.
-As of 13 September 2025 midnight, the group individually consists of 55 members.
+As of 7 September 2026, the group individually consists of 58 members.

 Overview

-As of 13 September 2025 midnight, the group individually consists of 55 members: 34 regular members, 12 trainees from the 12th generation, and nine trainees from the 13th generation.
+As of 7 September 2026, the group individually consists of 58 members: 40 regular members, eight trainees from the 13th generation, and 10 trainees from the 14th generation.
+From the regular members, 15 are in Team Passion, 13 are in Team Love, and the other 12 are assigned in Team Dream.

 Current members and their election record

+Team members

-Between 2 November 2011 and 23 December 2012 and later from 15 March 2021, there are no teams exist within the group.
+Between 2 November 2011 and 23 December 2012 and later from 15 March 2021 to 31 March 2026, no teams existed within the group.
 In between, members were grouped into three teams.
 The teams were: